abhranildas/Integrate-and-Classify-Normal-Distributions/README.md

 ### `bd_pts_gauss_opt`
 A set of points on the optimal boundary between the Gaussians.
 For observation inputs, this corresponds to Gaussians fitted to the data.
 <br><br/>
-### `acc_obs`
+### `err_obs`
 Returned only for observation inputs.
-Array of three numbers: classification accuracy for the observation samples, for sample a, and for sample b.
+Array of three numbers: classification error for the observation samples, for sample a, and for sample b.
 <br><br/>
 ### `d_obs`
 Returned only for observation inputs, and if the two samples are of equal size. d' between the observed distributions based on the classification accuracy of the data.